developerstudentclubwm/cs_majors/README.md

 # Computer Science in the Majors
-## Created by Developer Student Club Fall 2020
+## Created by Developer Student Club at W&M
 ## Fall 2020

 The Developer Student Club at W&M wanted to focus on bringing computer science skills to other majors through a series of hands-on workshops.
 The descriptions of each workshop with relevant links follow below.